How to Improve Your Campaigns With These Free PR and Marketing Tools

 From researching blog topics if you’ve run out of ideas, to creating your own media list of journalists to send your press releases to, these tools will be invaluable to your business or charity.
-There are plenty more apps available, although these are the ones that I recommend the most.
+There are plenty more tools available, although these tools have made it into my top list.

 You can find relevant media contacts based on what they tweet and build your own media lists.
 So, if you are looking for journalists that have a particular interest in a subject matter, type in the keyword in the search box, and the site will come up with a list of relevant contacts.
 With a free option, this is an invaluable tool.
 There are also upgrade options to enter your pitch or press release content; create an alert to monitor what’s being talked about in the media; and create media coverage reports.